-Legal practitioners who wish to practice as barristers in Queensland then complete the Bar Practice Course to obtain the barrister's practising certificate (barristers).
+Legal practitioners who wish to practise as barristers in Queensland then complete a bar practice course to obtain the barrister's practising certificate (barristers).

 QUT's Faculty of Law offers a limited number of tuition fee waiver scholarships for highly motivated postgraduate students facing social and/or economic hardship who are enrolled in coursework study.
 For more information and eligibility requirements, visit the QUT law scholarships page.